 The different pieces that make up the final molecule are assembled in parallel rather than one by one, massively shortening the time it takes to produce a large molecule.

 “You go step by step, stitching longer and longer pieces from the previous reaction,” said de Vladar.
 “With other methods, if you want to synthesize a sequence that is double the size, it means you need double the time.
 In our case, synthesizing something double the size takes almost the same time.”

-The short-term goal of Ribbon Biolabs is to be able to synthesize error-free DNA sequences of 10,000 base pairs.
-In the future, de Vladar believes this figure could be taken up to 100,000, taking us one step closer to finally being able to synthesize whole genomes from scratch.
+In May 2021, Ribbon Biolabs hit its goal of synthesizing DNA sequences of 10,000 base pairs.
+By December 2021, the firm had reached the milestone of a 20,000 base pair DNA molecule.
+In the future, de Vladar believes this figure could be increased to 100,000, taking us one step closer to finally being able to synthesize whole genomes from scratch.

 A myriad of applications

 Making DNA synthesis faster, more accurate and more affordable than with conventional chemical methods is definitely a nice concept.
 But will it really have an impact in biology research?